Strongly proper connected coloring of graphs: Final remarks

+By Theorem \ref{Theorem Spanning Trees 2} we know that $t\in \{3,4,\ldots, 15\}$.
 The problem seems challenging even if restricted to some classes of graphs.
 Consider, for instance, nonrepetitive connected coloring of \emph{planar} graphs.
 Barnette \cite{Barnette} proved that every $3$-connected planar graph contains a spanning tree of maximum degree at most three (see \cite{Ozeki-Yamashita}).
 Using a general upper bound form \cite{Alon-GH-Riordan} one gets that for such graphs we have $\nrc(G)\leq8$.
 Also, since $4$-connected planar graphs are Hamiltonian, as proved by Tutte \cite{Tutte}, they satisfy the best possible bound $\nrc(G)\leq3$.

 As mentioned in the introduction, one may consider fairly general \emph{$\mathcal{P}$-connected colorings}, where $\mathcal{P}$ is any property of sequences.
 The minimum number of colors needed for such a coloring of $G$, with fixed property $\mathcal{P}$, is denoted by $\Pc(G)$.
 A property $\mathcal{P}$ is called \emph{honest} if it possess the following basic features: \begin{enumerate} \item [(i)] If a sequence $S$ has property $\mathcal{P}$, then each nonempty block of $S$ also satisfies $\mathcal{P}$. \item[(ii)] If $S$ and $T$ are two sequences over disjoint alphabets (color sets) satisfying $\mathcal{P}$, then their concatenation $ST$ also satisfies $\mathcal{P}$. \item[(iii)] There exist arbitrarily long sequences over some finite alphabet satisfying property $\mathcal{P}$. \end{enumerate}